-Relatively free of disease and pests.
+Although affected in various places by a large range of pests and diseases, these rarely cause major problems.
 In more humid environments, powdery mildew (Sphaerotheca fuliginea) and a leaf spot (Cercospora dolichi) may cause damage as plants approach maturity.
 In high rainfall conditions, another leaf spot (Ascochyta sp.) and web blight (Thanatephorus cucumeris = Rhizoctonia solani) can cause severe damage.
-Other diseases include anthracnose (Glomerella lindermuthianum), rust (Uromyces appendiculatum), root rot (Pellicularia filamentosa) and dry root rot (Macrophomina phaseolina).
+Other diseases include anthracnose (Colletotrichum lindermuthianum), rust (Uromyces appendiculatus), root rot (Pellicularia filamentosa) and dry root rot (Macrophomina phaseolina).
 Seed yields can be reduced by pod rot during late season rains, pod borers, and rodents.
-Bean fly (Ophiomyia (Agromyza, Melanagromyza) phaseoli: Diptera, Agromyzidae) sometimes attacks young seedlings
+Bean fly (Ophiomyia (Agromyza, Melanagromyza) phaseoli Diptera: Agromyzidae) sometimes attacks young seedlings

 Subject to attack by a wide range of viruses: bean mild mosaic carmovirus, bean yellow mosaic potyvirus, blackgram mottle carmovirus, chickpea bushy dwarf potyvirus, cowpea mottle carmovirus, desmodium yellow mottle tymovirus, glycine mosaic comovirus, glycine mottle carmovirus, guar symptomless potyvirus, horsegram yellow mosaic bigeminivirus, kennedya yellow mosaic tymovirus, mung bean yellow mosaic bigeminivirus, passionfruit woodiness potyvirus, soybean mild mosaic virus, soybean mosaic potyvirus, subterranean clover stunt nanavirus, sunflower ringspot ilarvirus, tobacco streak ilarvirus, watermelon mosaic 2 potyvirus.
 Yellow mosaic virus is one of the major constraints for its cultivation in peninsular India.